 - LING 106/ANTH 106 Introductory Linguistics (or its honors equivalent LING 107/ANTH 107)

 - LING 110 Language and Mind (or its honors equivalent LING 111)

 Students must earn a 2.5 grade-point average in the 2 designated admission courses.
 KU's course repeat policy applies to the GPA calculation.

 Students should apply to the major during the semester in which major admission criteria will be completed; normally no later than 60 hours, or for transferring students, normally during the initial term at KU.
 Application to this major after completion of 60 hours, or the initial KU term for transfer students, will likely delay graduation.

 Linguistics Language Proficiency

 Majors must meet Language Proficiency (4th level proficiency) in a second language.
 Even those seeking the B.G.S. in Linguistics must complete the 4th level of foreign language proficiency.
-See the chart of Foreign Languages offered at KU for world languages with KU course offerings through the proficiency level.
+For more information about language study options, click here.